 Two couples from New York City quit their jobs in fashion, corporate, nursing and teaching to find success in a group home setting in Washington, DC.
-Charrisse and Mark Ifill and his brother Mark Ifill and his wife Khardieita related their collective experience while sailing on the York River near Williamsburg with their small children.
+Charrisse and Mark Ifill and his brother Mike Ifill and his wife Khardieita related their collective experience while sailing on the York River near Williamsburg with their small children.

 “We’d like to change the way America cares for children, to show at-risk teenagers that you can live under one roof in a family structure with a married couple who will take care of you.”
 The couples live in single-family homes with their charges, almost all of whom were raised by single mothers.
 Even the uncles avoid getting involved.